Portland Sexuality Resources

 informal lunch or dinner gathering at a local restaurant): details and

-directions are available on the PDX Leather Alliance site.
+directions are available on the Portland Leather Alliance

 You can also subscribe to the PDX-ASB mailing